Lonlysoft/Funky_Pack/README.md

 Item and its collisions updated.
 Now the player can stand on top of the items, and also collect and put them in their inventory.
 The next step is make them acessible and usable in the Character Menu.

 Issues with pages' lexical erros is resolved.
 I discovered that my IDE isn't case sensitive.
+And I'll for sure forget that this is a thing and I'll be wondering why the game isn't running on the pages for more weeks... y'know, the basics...